-Gippsland Primary Health Network (PHN) is leading the LHIZ – Early Detection and Screening including Tobacco Initiative, which aims to support people to prevent illness before it occurs, detect illness early and ensure those who need treatment and support services, including to quit smoking, can access them locally.
+The aim of the Initiative was to support people to prevent illness before it occurs, detect illness early and ensure that those who need treatment and support services can access them locally, across three themes: